Health, innovation and value drive growth in soft drinks amid shifting consumer trends

 KEY DATA FINDINGS

-Moves to reduce consumption among young demographic
+Ongoing movements to reduce energy drink consumption among young consumers may challenge sales

 Sports Drinks in Norway